 Mt.
 Taal, a volcano with nine craters.

 I have an enormous family.
 I have four siblings, six half-siblings (the bastards), a workaholic mum, and an alcoholic dad who died from liver cancer.
 I was brainwashed from kindergarten to high school in a Catholic university, was similarly brainwashed for the first two years of college in a Jesuit university, but finally found liberty in the University of the Philippines where I studied literature and writing.
 I've published my literary works in obscure anthologies.
 Recently I was a fellow to the longest running writers workshop in Asia.
-I'm currently a writer for a very old and very powerful man.
+I'm currently the Chief Writer and Editor of a travel magazine.
 I love cats, geek toys, and vegetables.
 Also, I hate explaining myself like this.

 I own a few durable stuff.
 I read a few excellent books.
 I watch a few excellent films.
 I have a few intimate friends.
 I don't watch TV, read magazines or newspapers.
 I don't know what's happening and I don't give a damn.
 Besides water, I only drink liquor and black coffee.
 I prefer cooking cheap and delicious vegetarian meals.
 I don't believe in the government, nor do I in God.
 I don't need them, besides.
 Some people call this deprivation.
 I call this economy.